TophLumina/CppServer/README.md

 ## 3. Extension Guide and Examples

-Start from these files before extending the project:
+The following files are the recommended starting points for extension work:

 - `Application.cpp`: composition entry where new routers and services are wired
 - `ServiceTags.h`: defines `Context`, `ID`, and `DisplayName` for each service